MATEJ ANDRAŽ VOGRINČIČ

-On my first visit to GASP in 2015 I was drawn to the plant life there.
+On my first visit to GASP in 2015, I was drawn to the plant life.
 I do not know exactly why, but there are some beautiful and curious varieties which surprised me on closer investigation – especially in this somewhat raw and vast landscape.
-From the soft red ‘succulent’ ground cover, resembling carpet, to the many other fascinating endemic species- surviving and adapting to the harsh conditions.
-I was inspired to adopt a familiar local “ingredient” to create an imaginary plant like form.
+From the soft red succulent ground cover, resembling carpet, to the many other fascinating endemic species - surviving in the harsh conditions.
+I was inspired to adopt a familiar local ‘ingredient’ to create an imaginary plant like form.
 Something appearing to grow vertically from the flatness of the ground.
 An oyster plant.
-A plant made out of oysters.
-Or Herba Ostrea.”- Vogrinčič, June 2016
+A plant made out of oysters; or Herba Ostrea.

-Artist bio - Matej Andraž Vogrinčič (born 1970) is a Slovenian artist.
-He has been creating site-specific work in urban and natural environments since the early 1990’s.
-He has built an international reputation by creating installations in dialogue with local places, traditions, and histories – often filling the most ordinary or neglected places with even more ordinary objects.
-With all his work, Vogrinčič starts with the space itself and always leaves room to alter and develop the idea in the process.
-His projects commence and rely on a direct connection with the community by listening to local narratives and histories, through to collecting physical materials that may be included in the artwork.
+Matej Andraž Vogrinčič (born 1970) is a Slovenian artist.
+He has been creating site-specific work in urban and natural environments since the early 1990s.
+He has built an international reputation by creating installations in local places, traditions, and histories – often filling the most ordinary or neglected places with even more ordinary objects.
+Vogrinčič starts with the site itself and always leaves room to alter and develop the idea in the process.
+His projects commence and rely on a direct connection with the community by listening to local narratives and histories, through to locally collecting the physical materials for the work.

-Vogrinčič has exhibited his temporary and permanent installations in numerous international galleries, festivals and biennales including the Biennial of Graphic art, Slovenia, World Expo 2010, China, Venice Biennale of Contemporary Art, Italy, Telstra Adelaide Festival of Arts, Australia and the Museum of Modern Art, Slovenia.
+Vogrinčič has exhibited his installations in numerous international galleries and festivals including the Biennial of Graphic Art, Slovenia; World Expo 2010, China; Venice Biennale of Contemporary Art, Italy; Telstra Adelaide Festival of Arts, Australia; and the Museum of Modern Art, Slovenia.